 Vocals

-Check out our recommendations for the best studio vocal mics and the best live vocal mics.
+Check out our picks of the best vocal microphones for studio recording and the best live vocal microphones for onstage performance.

 Both condenser and dynamic microphones can work well when it comes to podcasters and streamers.
-However, a condenser microphone will provide a more detailed and accurate capture of the voice, while a dynamic microphone will be more durable and better suited for live streaming or podcasting.
+However, a condenser microphone will provide more precision, while a dynamic microphone will be more durable and better suited for live streaming or podcasting.

 Guitars

-For guitar amps, a dynamic microphone may be a better choice as they are more durable and resistant to feedback.
+That being said, a dynamic microphone may be a better choice for heavy and distorted guitars as they can handle higher volume levels and be more resistant to feedback.

 Check out our recommendations for the best acoustic guitar mics and the best electric guitar mics.